 Brain Quest books or cards– Little J has fun trying to challenge himself with the cards and he uses the books in summer to avoid the summer slide.
 Don’t forget crossword puzzle, word search, dot-to-dot, and maze books.
 I’ve been looking at extreme dot to dot books and am going to get this set and spread the books out as gifts over a couple of holidays- they have great reviews!

 Related Post: 30 Activities to Beat the Summer Slide + PRINTABLES!

 5. Game Books:

 Mad Libs have lots of different themes, including Easter, and are always good for a laugh!
 Would You Rather game books are fun for kids, teens and adults to play together.
 You have fun and can learn about each other at the same time!

 6. Joke/Riddle Books:

 Be ready to hear the cheesiest jokes ever for like a good 3 weeks with these joke and riddle books!
 Here’s an Easter one that looks pretty good.
 Little J read this beginning reader joke book for months after he got it and even a year later he enjoys it!
-It was cute to see how he came to understand and appreciate the humor of the jokes the more he read them.
+It was cute to see him appreciate the humor of the jokes the more he read them.